Earn SEUs for your CSP®

 Ways to earn SEUs

-There are several ways to earn SEUs needed to become a Certified Scrum Professional (CSP)
+) needed to become a Certified Scrum Professional® (CSP)

 The SEU Online Form

-Before you attach these SEU entries to your CSP application, you will need to add a write-up explaining the benefit of each one to you as a Scrum practitioner and the course rating.
-For all SEU entries, your personal write-ups strengthen your application in each category.
+Before you attach these SEU entries to your CSP application, add a write-up of each entry, explaining the benefit to you as a Scrum practitioner, along with the course rating.
+Your personal write-ups strengthen your application in each category.
 Particularly in Categories D, E, and F, make a good case for why the activity has been an important part of your learning.

 Because some categories have limits, choosing the appropriate category does matter in the CSP application process.
-As of June 1, 2015, when you make a SEU entry, you will choose a sub-category under each Category.
+As of June 1, 2015, when you make an SEU entry, you will choose a sub-category under each category.
 Please carefully consider the information provided below when submitting your SEUs.
-You will save yourself and your reviewers both time and effort in the application review process when you choose the appropriate category
+You will save yourself (and your reviewers) time and effort in the application review process when you choose the appropriate category.